 Freshly ground salt and pepper to taste

 Wrap snapper steaks in a paper towel to absorb excess moisture.
-In a canister mix the olive oil, lime juice, basil leaves, spring onion and salt and pepper together.
+In a Vacuum canister mix the olive oil, lime juice, basil leaves, spring onion and salt and pepper together.
 Place the snapper steaks in and cover all over with the marinade.
-Vacuum seal and place in the fridge for 1 hour.
+Vacuum seal the canister and place in the fridge for 1 hour.

 Start the BBQ and get the hot plate nice and hot.
 Take out the fish out of the fridge for 5 minutes before you place on the hot BBQ.
 Place snapper steaks on the BBQ plate and sear for about 2 to 3 minutes on one side then carefully turn over once.